adeptio/Windows-Keylogger/README.md

 5).
 Receive and format raw keylog output with TCP_Server.py.

 6).
-Run keylogger_analysis.py, this generates the credentials database table.
+Run keylogger_analysis.py, this generates the 'credentials' database table.
 You can now run SQL queries on this table to look for patterns that indicate credentials.

 ## To Do